 Assuming he would become more presidential over time, with only the occasional ridiculous tweet, I decided to stitch one Trump quote a week.
 However, it quickly became a daily practice, as I tried to keep up with the outpouring of “unpresidential” text.

 Friends asked if I would host workshops so that they could join the project.
-Tiny Pricks Project has since become the largest textile Trump protest EVER with over 1100 Tiny Pricks and hundreds of participants globally.
+Tiny Pricks Project has since become the largest textile Trump protest EVER with over 3600 Tiny Pricks and over a thousand participants globally.